 The café offers a variety of roti, murtabak, pasta, fried chicken, burgers and juices at very affordable prices in a very relaxed environment – we kept going back just to taste different items on the menu!

-Spotting the orangutans in Sumatra was a great introduction to Indonesia, where we are currently spending four months traveling around different islands, since there so many awesome things you can only do in Indonesia.
-We are delighted to have kicked off our adventures in the country with trekking in Bukit Lawang!
+Our Bukit Lawang trekking experience in Sumatra was a great introduction to Indonesia, where we are currently spending four months traveling around different islands, since there so many awesome things you can only do in Indonesia.
+We are delighted to have kicked off our adventures in the country with a Bukit Lawang jungle trek!